 Welcome to the Department of Government.

 The Government Department at Harvard is home to one of the world’s leading communities of study and scholarship in political science.
-With 129 Ph.D. students, over 450 undergraduate concentrators and a range of visiting scholars and postdoctoral fellows, our academic community is large, diverse and vibrant.
-It represents a broad and changing spectrum of interests, backgrounds, and approaches.
+With 129 Ph.D. students, nearly 600 undergraduate concentrators and a range of visiting scholars and postdoctoral fellows, our academic community is large, diverse and vibrant.
+It represents a broad and changing spectrum of interests, backgrounds, viewpoints and approaches.
 We have strength in teaching and research not only in the four main fields of political science—American Politics, Political Theory, Comparative Politics, and International Relations—but also in Quantitative Methods and Formal Theory.
 Our approaches include Historical Institutionalism, Political Economy, Race, Ethnicity and Politics, and Social Policy.

 The Department’s graduate program trains students for careers in advanced research and education in political science.
 Our 129 Ph.D. candidates receive hands-on training by conducting supervised dissertation research and by working with faculty in research projects and undergraduate teaching.
 A diverse graduate student body benefits from classroom and other intellectual opportunities in robust programs at Harvard in political science and cognate disciplines, some of the top international studies centers in the world, and a remarkable array of research institutes and seminars that draw scholars from around the globe.